syncfusion/blazor-docs/src/schedule/scheduler/getting-started.md

----
-title: "Getting Started with Blazor Scheduler"
-component: "Schedule"
-description: "This section briefly explains the overview of creating and configuring the functionalities of Scheduler component in a Blazor application using Visual Studio 2019."
----

 # Getting Started

 This section briefly explains about how to include a simple Scheduler in your Blazor server-side application.
 You can refer [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio 2019](../getting-started/blazor-server-side-visual-studio-2019/) page for the introduction and configuring the common specifications.